Migrating from GTK 3.x to GTK 4 [src]

 GTK 3 has the idea that use of modifiers may differ between different platforms, and has a GdkModifierIntent api to let platforms provide hint about how modifiers are expected to be used.
 It also promoted the use of <Primary> instead of <Control> to specify accelerators that adapt to platform conventions.

-In GTK 4, the meaning of modifiers has been fixed, and backends are expected to map the platform conventions to the existing modifiers.
+In GTK 4, the meaning of modifiers has been fixed, and applications are expected to map the platform conventions to the existing modifiers.
 The expected use of modifiers in GTK 4 is:

 Primary accelerators